Reymart143/CLientTrackerProject/README.md

 It was primarily used for development assistance, particularly for JavaScript syntax and formatting that I do not always memorize, as well as for grammar and documentation improvements.

-All AI-generated suggestions were reviewed, tested, modified where necessary, and integrated into the final application by the developer.
+Also all AI-generated suggestions were reviewed, tested, modified where necessary, and integrated into the final application by the me as developer.

 ## Submission